shreyap2702/docs/pages/contacts/upsert_contact.md

 # `upsert_contact()`

-Create a new contact or update an existing one using the `/contacts/email` endpoint.
+Create a new contact or update an existing one using the `POST /contacts/email` endpoint.
 This method is recommended for contact synchronization because it automatically updates a contact if the email already exists.

 ---